 There’s a lot more to a business legal health check than simply finances.
-As Neil Large an experienced M&A and banking lawyer in our corporate team explains, it provides an essential all-round MOT for your company.
+As James Conduit an experienced M&A and banking lawyer in our corporate team explains, it provides an essential all-round MOT for your company.

 Businesses are always looking to cut expenditure and reduce exposure to risk.
 Directors often focus on finances alone and the annual account audit as a measure of risk, without examining the wider business.
 An accounts audit will review historical performance, but a legal health check allows you to plan for the future.

 A legal health check will help highlight areas where improvements and cost savings could be made, and what are the strengths to focus on.
 It will also help identify areas of weakness and exposure to risk, and potential liabilities.
 Identifying such issues early gives time to formulate strategies to efficiently and effectively manage them in a less costly manner before they start to advsersely impact the business.

 It’s also a good idea to carry out a legal health check if your business is looking for a buyer and/or investor, considering a refinance of business or assets, or seeking new finance to fund expansion (whether increasing market share, moving to new premises, or acquiring a business).
 Buyers, investors and financiers like a clean well managed business with its house in order and fair, accountable, and transparent rules, practices, and processes etc. Identifying and dealing with any problem areas in advance will make the business more attractive, maximise stakeholder value, allow you to take better control of any due diligence exercise on your business, and facilitate an overall smoother, quicker, and less costly, sale or funding process.

 A legal health check will typically cover a review of the following key areas of the business: